AGRINFO AGRINFO logo

 What is changing and why?

-The European Union (EU) has increased the maximum residue levels (MRLs) for phosphonic acid on certain certain salads and cereals, globe artichokes, and poppy seeds as summarised in Table 1.
-The MRLs have been updated based on new data evaluated by the European Food Safety Authority (EFSA 2024), which confirmed that the proposed levels are appropriate.
+In June 2025, the EU increased the MRLs for phosphonic acid on certain certain salads and cereals, globe artichokes, and poppy seeds as summarised in Table 1.
+Those MRLs were updated based on new data evaluated by EFSA, which confirmed that the proposed levels are appropriate.

 Timeline